Article Collection

 To overturn the situation, Stallman made a definite decision to create a Unix-like system, but replace all components of Unix with Free Software (“Free” as in freedom).

-Free Software refers to software that users have the freedom to run in any environment and for any purpose, as well as study, share, and modify it, and distribute their modified versions.
+Free Software refers to software that users have the freedom to run in any environment and for any purpose, as well as to study, share, and modify it, and distribute their modified versions.
 Computer programs are deemed “free” if they give end users complete control over their software and, subsequently, over their devices.

 In 1983, Stallman announced the GNU project on “net.unix-wizards” and “net.usoft” Usenet newsgroups.
 The name “GNU” was chosen as an acronym for “GNU’s Not Unix”.

 In 1984, he resigned from MIT, so that MIT could not claim copyright over his work on GNU software.
-But thanks to Patrick Henry Winston, director of the MIT AI Lab from 1972 to 1997, Stallman continued to have access to office, lab space, and computing facilities.
+But thanks to Patrick Henry Winston, the director of the MIT AI Lab from 1972 to 1997, Stallman continued to have access to office, lab space, and computing facilities.

 In January 1984, software development for the GNU operating system began.
-In 1984 and 1985, the GNU Emacs text editor started being usable and was available for download on Stallman’s computer prep.ai.mit.edu via FTP.
+In 1984 and 1985, GNU Emacs text editor started being usable and was available for download on Stallman’s computer prep.ai.mit.edu via FTP.
 People who were not on the Internet could order a physical tape from Stallman for a fee of $150.
 That became a free software distribution business and a precursor to companies that today distribute entire GNU/Linux-based systems.

 By mid-1984, GNU already had an impressive collection of software.